HarryHenryGebel/Lambda-CPD/Strengths and Weaknesses.md

 I am mature and well-acclimated to the workplace.
 I have always been punctual and dedicated to my employer's values.
-I have usually ended up having a side role in training, and am often a shop steward, a role requiring respect and trust from both co-workers and management.
+I have usually ended up having a side role in training, and am often a shop steward, a role requiring the respect and trust of both co-workers and management.

 ### Weaknesses